oleobal/stpuid/implementations/readme.md

 `getTimestamp(date slug or ID)` returns the creation timestamp for the given date slug, 12-chars ID, or 14-chars ID.
 It should include enough logic to distinguish between the three possible types for the second input.
+Date slugs should be accepted with or without a separator in the middle (ie, 8 or 9 chars).
 This function is essentially the invert of `getDateSlug`.